 - He was a fruitful minister.
 Whitefield ministered to coal miners, the elite, the King of England knew him, sailors and soldiers.

-There are several books that portray the life and times of Rev. Whitefield.
+The following are several books that portray the life and times of Rev. Whitefield.
 If you read them you’ll gain insight into the man who was perhaps the most fruitful evangelist in the last 500 years and hence why he is our model evangelist.

 Volume 1 brings the story of Whitefield’s life and of the evangelical revival up to the end of the year 1740.
 Volume 2 follows events onwards until his death in 1770.
 An outstanding biography, popularly written, and with an urgent message for the present day.